 As a measure of the way in which the mass of a rotating rigid body is distributed with respect to the axis of rotation, we define a new parameter known as the radius of gyration.
 It is related to the moment of inertia and the total mass of the body.
 Notice that we can write I = Mk2 where k has the dimension of length.

 Therefore, the radius of gyration is the distance from the axis of a mass point whose mass is equal to the mass of the whole body and whose moment of inertia is equal to the moment of inertia of the body about the axis.
-Therefore, the moment of inertia depends not only on the mass, shape, and size of the body but also the distribution of mass in the body about the axis of rotation.
+Therefore, the moment of inertia depends not only on the mass, shape, and size of the body but also on the distribution of mass in the body about the axis of rotation.

 Learn more about Torque and Angular Momentum here.

-Here’s a Solved Question for You
+Here are a few Solved Questions for You

-Q: The moment of inertia depends on:
+Question 1.
+The moment of inertia depends on:

 a) mass of the body b) shape and size of the body